 In some pueblos, the traders could influence the pottery only through their buying strategies.
 In other pueblos, what a particular trader said was "the Word of God."
 And there was everything in between.
 A particularly egregious case of this happened at Tesuque Pueblo and involved a trader named Jake Gold.

 At Hopi there was Thomas Keam.
 He set up his trading post in Keams Canyon and put out word that he was buying pottery.
 When potters came in, he inspected their wares, then gave them suggestions as to what he was really looking for.
-In that way, he was able to steer the flow of Hopi pottery making into the ancient shapes and designs of Sikyatki and Awatovi, before the archaeologists arrived and took away all the pottery they could find at Sikyatki and Awatovi.
+In that way, he was able to steer the flow of Hopi pottery making into the ancient shapes and designs of Sikyátki and Awatovi, before the archaeologists arrived and removed all the pottery they could find at Sikyátki and Awatovi, even the broken pieces.

 In many pueblos, the collectors and archaeologists made off with so much of the people's pottery that the people had nothing left to base their "traditions" on.